- Campus Offices

 - Rural Assistance Center (RAC)

 Welcome to North Dakota MPH at the University of North Dakota!
 I am delighted that you are interested in our program.
-We are committed to providing an intellectually rich and challenging educational experience for students who, as graduates, will be passionate about population health improvement and able to provide public health expertise and leadership at the local, state, national, and international levels.
+We are committed to providing an intellectually rich and challenging educational experience for students who, as graduates, will be passionate about population health improvement and able to provide public health expertise and leadership.

 The MPH program at the University of North Dakota (UND) welcomes applicants from a wide variety of backgrounds including the social and behavioral sciences; the basic sciences including biology, chemistry, and physics; mathematics and computer science; and the humanities.
 In addition, the MPH is an excellent partner for all clinical degrees including medicine, nursing, laboratory science, physician assistant, physical therapy, and occupational therapy, as it expands professional opportunities in these fields.
 Also those who wish to apply for a clinical program find that the MPH degree can enhance their application as well as their preparation for their clinical career.
 Because of the diversity of our students, the program is designed for full and part-time study, as well as distance education through live broadcast of all classes.